svpino/twitter/README.md

 * [An introduction to Label and One-Hot encoding](https://twitter.com/svpino/status/1364923419922493444?s=20) — Encoding features from a dataset is a very common transformation that data scientists have to do before running machine learning algorithms.
 This is an explanation of Label and One-Hot encoding, how they work and how to use them.

+* [Do you really need feature engineering?](https://twitter.com/svpino/status/1440994508011982849) — I've heard multiple times that you don't need to do any feature engineering or selection whenever you are using neural networks.
+This is not true.
+Yes, neural networks can extract patterns and ignore unnecessary features from the dataset, but this is usually not enough.

 ## Fundamentals